 LCD Module(LCM) has 4 parts: LCD screen, LED backlight, IC and PCB (maybe a plastic shell).
-We can simply consider that it has two parts: LCD screen and LED backlight because we can see from the appearance and they are the main constituents.
-It can be divided into COB(chip on board), COG(chip on glass) and COF(chip on film) by the position of chip.
-It can also be divided into graphic LCD module and character LCD module by the resolution and Character Count.
+We can simply consider that it has two parts: LCD screen and LED backlight because we can see from the appearance that they are the main constituents.
+It can be divided into COB(chip on board), COG(chip on glass) and COF(chip on film) based on the position of chip.
+It can also be divided into graphic LCD module and character LCD module according to the resolution and character count.

-COB LCD module is the most reliable technology which requires high precision equipments and a complicated processing procedure.
-It uses PINs or conductive rubber strip to connect and fasten the LCD screen, LED backlight and PCB all together, so it can’t be disconnected.
+COB LCD module is the most reliable technology which requires high precision equipment and a complicated processing procedure.
+It uses PIN or conductive rubber strip to connect and fasten the LCD screen, LED backlight and PCB all together, so it can’t be disconnected.
 It is very reliable and it can’t be damaged under normal circumstances.
-But if it is damaged, unfortunately, it can’t be repaired. it is an obsolete technology since it is too big and it is being replacd by COG LCD module.
+But if it is damaged, unfortunately, it can’t be repaired.
+It is an obsolete technology since it is too big and it is being replaced by COG LCD module.

-COG LCD module doesn’t need PCB.
+COG LCD module doesn’t need a PCB.
 It is cheaper, isn’t it?
 I am sorry to tell you that it is not true.
-COG is going to need a dedicated glass mold and a dedicated LCD FPC mold which COB doesn’t need.
-Maybe it needs a dedicated light guide plate mold and a dedicated backlight FPC mold because of its special structure.
-So the tooling fee of COG is the most expensive among the three of them.
-If the quantity you want is only 1000 pieces, the unit price will be incredibly high because of the tooling fee.
+Actually, COG needs a dedicated glass mold and a dedicated mold of LCD FPC which COB doesn’t need.
+Maybe it needs a dedicated mold of light guide plate and a dedicated mold of backlight FPC because of its special structure.
+Thus, the tooling fee of COG is the most expensive among the three of them.
+If the quantity you want is only 1,000 pieces, the unit price will be incredibly high because of the tooling fee.
 At the same time, the tooling fee can be almost negligible if the order quantity is very large, say like 100 thousand, 1 million.

 Is it reliable?
 Of course, it is very reliable.
 COB is the most reliable one.
-The reasons I think why COG is popular are it can save a lot of space by concentrating all the functions on a single IC and cost-saving if the quantity is large.
-It is extremely important for the modern portable electronic products which require small volumes.
+The reasons I think why COG is popular are that it can save a lot of space by concentrating all the functions on a single IC and it is cost-saving when the quantity is large.
+It is extremely important for modern portable electronic products which require a small volume.

-We can barely see COF LCD module.
-Since no one makes it, I think it is best that we just follow the insdustry tradition.
+We can barely see COF LCD module since no one makes it, I think it is best that we just follow the industrial tradition.
 It is really expensive if you want to make some special.
-So if you really want to save the space, I strongly suggest that you choose COG instead of COF.
+Thus, if you really want to save space, I strongly suggest you choosing COG instead of COF.